 This cake is sometimes called a mirror cake because the top layer is so shiny it’s almost a mirror glaze.
 And that’s a good thing because the jello makes it easy to serve — the pieces can literally be popped out of the pan with any rigid spatula.

-For the first layer, you can use a cake mix, although you’ll only need half of the box.
+Start this recipe by making the bottom yellow cake layer.
+You can use a cake mix, although you’ll only need half of the box to get a one-inch layer.
 If you prefer homemade, simply beat 4 eggs with a 1/2 cup of sugar for about 5 minutes to get it fluffy.
-Then fold in a 1/2 cup of flour until blended.
+Then fold in a 1/2 cup of flour until blended, and you’re good to go 🙂

 While the cake is baking, you can make the jello filling.
 If you want to use natural jello or agar agar, Simply Delish Strawberry Jel works well as a direct substitute for the jello powder.
 Just note the package sizes are different than jello, so get the same number of ounces.